2024 United Kingdom general election: Notional 2019 results

 The election was contested under new constituency boundaries established by the 2023 review of Westminster constituencies.
 Consequently, media outlets reported seat gains and losses as compared to notional results.
 These are estimates of the results if all votes cast in 2019 were unchanged, but regrouped by the new constituency boundaries.
 Since notional results in the vote counts at parliamentary elections in the UK do not yield figures at any level more specific than that of the whole constituency, it is only possible to estimate the notional results, with the assistance of local election results.

 In England, seats were redistributed towards Southern England, away from Northern England, due to the different rates of population growth.
 North West England and North East England lost two seats each, whereas South East England gained seven and South West England gained three.
 Based on historical voting patterns, this was expected to help the Conservatives.
 Using the new boundaries, different parties would have won several constituencies with unchanged names but changed boundaries from the 2019 election.
 For example, the Conservatives would have won Wirral West and Leeds North West instead of the Labour Party, but Labour would have won Pudsey and Heywood & Middleton instead of the Conservatives.
 Westmorland and Lonsdale, the constituency represented by former Liberal Democrat leader Tim Farron, was notionally a Conservative seat.

 In Scotland, 57 MPs were elected, down from the 59 in 2019, with the following notional partisan composition of Scotland's parliamentary delegation.
-The Scottish National Party would have remained steady on 48 seats despite two of its constituencies being dissolved.
+The SNP would have remained steady on 48 seats despite two of its constituencies being dissolved.
 The Scottish Conservatives' seat count of six would likewise remained unchanged.
 Scottish Labour would have retained Edinburgh South, the sole constituency they won in 2019.
 Had the 2019 general election occurred with the new boundaries in effect, the Scottish Liberal Democrats would have only won two seats (Edinburgh West and Orkney and Shetland), instead of the four they did win that year, as the expanded electorates in the other two would overcome their slender majorities.

 Under the new boundaries, Wales lost eight seats, electing 32 MPs instead of the 40 it elected in 2019.
 Welsh Labour would have won 18 instead of the 22 MPs it elected in 2019, and the Welsh Conservatives 12 instead of 14.
 Due to the abolition and merging of rural constituencies in West Wales, Plaid Cymru would have only won two seats instead of four.
 Nonetheless, the boundary changes were expected to cause difficulty for the Conservatives as more pro-Labour areas were added to some of their strongest seats.

 In Northern Ireland, the notional results are identical to the actual results of the 2019 general election in Northern Ireland.